 There are other lithium-containing minerals: rose or yellow coloured lepidolite, which contains potassium and fluorine, or red-brown lithiophylite, which is lithium manganese phosphate.
 These are all types of granite, an igneous rock formed by cooling volcanic magma or lava.

 Kunzite is one of several lithium-containing minerals.
 The total lithium content in the Earth's crust is estimated at between 20 and 70 parts per million.

 The total lithium content in the Earth's crust is estimated at between 20 and 70 parts per million (compared with the content in water of deuterium—fusion's other fuel—which is 35 parts per million).
-However the economically viable reserves are estimated to be a modest 13 million tons.
+However the economically viable reserves are estimated to be a modest 13 million tonnes.

 There is much speculation about how long the terrestrial deposits of these fuels might last, but it is perhaps irrelevant.
 The value of lithium as a potent fusion fuel will doubtless inspire new processing techniques which will enable extraction of lithium from sea water which will end the discussion.
-The estimated reserves of lithium in the ocean is 230 billion tons, several million years' supply.
+The estimated reserves of lithium in the ocean is 230 billion tonnes, several million years' supply.